divyap09/divyap09/README.md

 </div>

 ## About me
 <section id="about">
-  <p>I'm currently pursuing my Masters at IISc in Computational and Data Sciences and my master's thesis is centered around Scalable Blockchain, with a detailed exploration of HyperLedger Fabric. <br/> I have a strong passion for coding and writing.
+  <p>I'm currently pursuing my Masters at the Indian Institute of Science (IISc) in Computational and Data Sciences (CDS) and my master's thesis is centered around Scalable Blockchain, with a detailed exploration of HyperLedger Fabric. <br/> I have a strong passion for coding and writing.
 My focus areas include Algorithms, Data Structures, and some aspects of Data Analysis.</p>

-  ⚡ Fun fact: I enjoy listening to music by EXO.
+  ⚡ Fun fact: I love developing small web applications using HTML, CSS and JavaScript in my free time.
+And also, I enjoy listening to music by EXO.

 </section>